brianspiering/quotes_from_others/README.md

 Life
 -----

+“There was nothing to do except to work hard, struggle for food, visit quietly with friends, and wait for peace.”
+— Picasso during the WWII German occupation of Paris

 "The best thing that can happen to a human being is to find a problem, to fall in love with that problem, and to live trying to solve that problem, unless another problem even more lovable appears."
 — Karl Popper